binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ### Vishing (Phone Calls) {#people-identify-risks-phone-calls}
 ![](images/ThreatTags/average-widespread-average-severe.png)

-Vishing (voice based phishing (usually phone calls)) is amongst the most common SE attacks.
+Vishing (voice based phishing (usually phone calls)) is amongst the most common of SE attacks.
 This is where an attacker will call their target and elicit sensitive information about the organisation that will be useful to launch further attacks.

 With a little practice vishing can become reasonably easy to pull off and with minimal risk.
 Plus the social engineer (SE) can practice, practice, practice until they get the results they are looking for.
 If at first they do not succeed, then they can simply hangup and try again in a few days.
 Each attempt improving on what let them down last time.
 As mentioned in Bruce Schneier's Beyond Fear: Convicted hacker Kevin Mitnick testified before Congress in 2000 about social engineering. “_I was so successful in that line of attack that I rarely had to resort to a technical attack,_” he said. “_Companies can spend millions of dollars toward technological protections, and that’s wasted if somebody can basically call someone on the telephone and either convince them to do something on the computer that lowers the computers defences or reveals the information they were seeking._”